 While chlorine in swimming pools will not kill head lice, it's important to know that it can have an effect on a chemical lice treatment.
 Over-the-counter treatments may not work as well if the treatment is administered within 1-2 days of exposure to swimming pools treated with chlorine as the chlorinated water may diminish its effectiveness.
 Following lice treatment with pesticides, it's best to avoid swimming to increase its potential benefits.

 When a person with head lice enters a swimming pool, the louse will latch onto the strands of hair super tight with the claws on all six of its legs so as to not fall off.
-They are very strong and resilient so can maintain a firm grip and hang on despite any friction.
-This is why you cannot remove lice from your hair simply by combing and showering.
+They are very strong and resilient, so they can maintain a firm grip and hang on despite any friction.
+This is why you cannot remove lice from your hair simply by combing and showering, you need lice treatment.
 Because of this, it is highly unlikely that lice will spread in a swimming pool.
-Rather, again, it is the direct head to head contact of individuals in the swimming pool that will cause the spread of lice, not from lice getting into the pool itself and their making their way to another host.
+Rather, again, it is the direct head-to-head contact of individuals in the swimming pool that will cause the spread of lice, not from lice getting into the pool itself and they're making their way to another host.

 CAN SWIMMING CAP HELP NOT SPREAD LICE?